+The Metroparks Volunteer Program supports the park system's mission, vision and Strategic Plan by engaging individual and group volunteers in meaningful activities and projects.
 Volunteers support the Metroparks in a variety of activities ranging from protecting natural resources to creating a more welcoming environment in recreational areas.
-Some of the activities involving volunteers include park and river cleanups, removal of invasive species, garden and trail maintenance around nature centers, and animal helpers at the farm centers.
-Volunteers have also helped at golf courses and special events such as Heritage Holidays at Wolcott Mill.
+Some of the activities involving volunteers include park and river clean-ups, removal of invasive species, garden and trail maintenance around nature centers, and animal helpers at the farm centers.